Bond Repair: Making Surface Prep Measurable

 • Manual variability – No two technicians sand or prep exactly the same way.

-• Uncontrolled environments – Field and hangar repairs are full of contaminants.
+• Uncontrolled environments – Field and hangar repairs have numerous contaminants.

-• Risk of oversanding – Exposed fibers make bonding worse, not better.
+• Risk of oversanding – Exposing reinforcing fibers by abrasion can make bonding worse, not better.

 Fiber Exposure: The Hidden Enemy